ostrolucky/stdinho/README.md

 * Stdin.
 Most universal input.
 * HTTP.
 Most universal network output.
-* Async = non-blocking.
-Yes, in PHP.
+* Async = not being limited to just one HTTP client.
 * Cross-platform.
 Linux/MacOS/Windows.
 * Buffers to temp before client is connected, so no time between is wasted
 * Shows detailed progress of stdin stream and progress of downloading by clients